liamsquires/fall25-csc-bioinf/week4/report.md

 Also, originally I was using float('-inf') in python, but switched to
     NEG_INF = -sys.maxsize
 since ints and floats don't play as nicely in python

+In total, I estimate this assignment took me 8 hours